Aung La “The Burmese Python” N Sang had a rough start to 2017, but he only became stronger and more dominant as the months wore on.

-His year kicked off unexpectedly in January, as he filled-in under two weeks’ notice to unsuccessfully challenge undefeated middleweight world titleholder Vitaly Bigdash for the belt.
+His year kicked off unexpectedly that January, as he filled-in under two weeks’ notice to unsuccessfully challenge then-undefeated middleweight world titleholder Vitaly Bigdash for the belt.
 The 32-year-old was then granted a rematch against the mighty Russian in June at ONE: LIGHT OF A NATION, and he seized his opportunity with both hands.

 Once the judgement was announced, Aung La N Sang was rewarded with the prestigious belt and celebrated with his compatriots before giving an emotional post-victory speech.